Pfizer/Biontech COVID-19 vaccine wins Swiss regulatory approval | Health

 Pfizer/Biontech COVID-19 vaccine wins Swiss regulatory approval

 Swiss drugs regulator Swissmedic has authorised the COVID-19 vaccine from Pfizer and partner BioNTech, the agency said on Saturday, calling it the world's first such approval under a standard procedure.
-Two months after receiving the application, Swissmedic granted authorisation for the vaccine in a rolling review of documents being submitted.
+Two months after receiving the application, Swissmedic granted authorisation for the vaccine for people aged 16 and older after a rolling review of documents being submitted.

 Other countries have already approved it for emergency use to help curb the global coronavirus pandemic.
-"The data available to date showed a comparable high level of efficacy in all investigated age groups, thus meeting the safety requirements," Swissmedic said on its website.
+"The data available to date showed a comparable high level of efficacy in all investigated age groups, thus meeting the safety requirements," Swissmedic said.

 Swissmedic is also reviewing applications for COVID-19 vaccines made by Moderna and AztraZeneca.
 "We commend Swissmedic for its careful assessment of our COVID-19 vaccine and timely action to help protect the people of Switzerland," Sabine Bruckner, Pfizer's head of Swiss operations, said in a statement, calling Swiss approval "a historic moment in the fight against this deadly disease".